Grand Unified origin of gauge interactions and families replication in the Standard Model: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Ivo de Medeiros Varzielas and João Rosa for discussions on the orbifolding mechanisms.
-The work of A.P.M.~has been performed in the framework of COST Action CA16201 ``Unraveling new physics at the LHC through the precision frontier'' (PARTICLEFACE).~A.P.M.~is supported by Funda\c{c}\~ao para a Ci\^encia e a Tecnologia (FCT), within project UID/MAT/04106/2020 (CIDMA) and by national funds (OE), through FCT, I.P., in the scope of the framework contract foreseen in the numbers 4, 5 and 6 of the article 23, of the Decree-Law 57/2016, of August 29, changed by Law 57/2017, of July 19.~A.P.M.~is also supported by the \textit{Enabling Green E-science for the Square Kilometer Array Research Infrastructure} (ENGAGESKA), POCI-01-0145-FEDER-022217, and by the project \textit{From Higgs Phenomenology to the Unification of Fundamental Interactions}, PTDC/FIS-PAR/31000/2017.~R.P.~is partially supported by the Swedish Research Council, contract number 621-2013-428.
-W.P.\ has been supported by DFG, project nr.\ PO-1337/7-1
+The authors would like to thank Ivo de Medeiros Varzielas and João Rosa for inspiring discussions at early stages of this work.
+The work of APM has been performed in the framework of COST ActionCA16201 “Unraveling new physics at the LHC through the precision frontier” (PARTICLEFACE).
+APM is supported by the Center for Research and Development in Mathematics and Applications (CIDMA) through the Portuguese Foundation for Science and Technology (FCT - Fundação para a Ciência e a Tecnologia), references UIDB/04106/2020 and UIDP/04106/2020.
+APM is also supported by the project PTDC/FIS-PAR/31000/2017, the projects CERN/FIS-PAR/0027/2019, CERN/FISPAR/0002/2017 and by national funds (OE), through FCT, I.P., in the scope of the framework contract foreseen in the numbers 4, 5 and 6 of the article 23, of the Decree-Law 57/2016, of August 29, changed by Law 57/2017, of July 19.
+APM is also supported by the Enabling Green E-science for the Square Kilometer Array Research Infrastructure (ENGAGESKA), POCI-01-0145-FEDER-022217.~R.P.~is supported in part by the Swedish Research Council grants, contract numbers 621-2013-4287 and 2016-05996, as well as by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 668679).
+W.P.\ has been supported by DFG, project nr.\ PO-1337/7-1.